Affordable artists' studios in London

 Founded by Jonathan Harvey and David Panton in 1972, Acme Studios is a London-based charity which provides affordable studio space and residencies and awards for non-commercial fine artists.
 Through this provision it continues to make a vital contribution to the development of art and artists’ careers

 Acme supports over 600 artists and manages 546 studios in 14 buildings in Greater London, offering a wide range of high-quality, long-term and professionally-managed space including permanent new-build studios.
 In 2013 we opened High House Artists' Studios, a purpose-built stand-alone studio building including work/live units in Purfleet, and The Glassyard Building in Stockwell which contains a large 'transitional studio' space for recent graduates from Central Saint Martins.
-Another new studio project, Warton House, will open later in 2013.
+Another new studio project, Warton House in Stratford, will open in 2014.

 The current average cost of an Acme studio is £10.33f² per year or £258 per month for a 300f² (28m²) studio.
 This is one third the price of a comparable commercial space and less than most other London studio providers.
 The rent is fully inclusive of business rates, insurance and service charges - the only extra cost is electricity.

 In addition to affordable studio space, Acme also offers a Residency & Awards Programme, which is one of the most supportive and extensive in the UK including:

 - Adrian Carruthers Award